pwin/owlready2/doc/class.rst

 In ontologies, an Individual can belong to more than one Class.
 This is supported in Owlready2.

-Individuals have a 'is_a' atribute that behaves similarly to Class 'is_a', but with the Classes of the Individual.
+Individuals have a .is_a atribute that behaves similarly to Class .is_a, but with the Classes of the Individual.
 In order to create a mutli-Class Individual, you need to create the Individual as a single-Class Instance first, and then to add the other Class(ses) in its .is_a attribute: